Tang Chang Calligraphic Blue

 6. Does a grid dehumanize?
 Obstruct personhood?

 9. Something that seems ungriddable is water.
 And yet the long table of Jungerman’s Kabra Tafra is covered in kaolin clay, used in many African religious traditions, the clay is dry, without water, and patterns of textiles have been carved into it.
-And the whole rests in a dried-up riverbed.
+And the whole, says the installation text, rests in a dried-up riverbed.
 This riverbed, with the absence of water, but still remembering its presence, evokes the transatlantic slave trade that redefined the world and expanded networks of exchange of ideas, art and influences.
 Like a grid based in a more complex mathematical understanding.

 10. Ideas of Measurement and People.
 Jungerman’s Promise IV borrows from conceptual artist stanley brouwn’s renowned works of measurement. brouwn, like Jungerman, was born in Suriname, trained first in Paramaribo, then moved to Amsterdam, where he became a very significant, reclusive, conceptual artist.
 Wikipedia on brouwn’s artistic inventions: “He developed the ‘stanley brouwn foot’, which was the length of his foot.
 It measured approximately 26 cm.
 One of his works, “Afghanistan-Zambia”, is a typewritten register of the number of steps brouwn completed in various cities across the world, and a physical example of his concerns surrounding measurement and distance.”

-11. Promise IV is a grid-work cube.
+11. Promise IV is, according to the artists and curator, a grid-work cube.
 Its slats are composed of coloured fields that are arranged in terms of five units of measurement.
 Three units are partly based on the work of artist stanley brouwn (1935-2017): the foot (F), the ell (E), the step (S).
 Two other units are fictional measurements, the R and the J, based on Remy Jungerman’s own initials.
 These five units can generate a total of 120 compositional combinations.